Australasian Cinema > directors >

-John Beresford Power, the director some of whose work is set out below, was born in NSW in 1930.
-He has directed many telemovies and miniseries, but has also made the two features, The Picture Show Man, and Father (which has the distinction of the presence of the great Ingmar Bergman actor, Max von Sydow).
+John Beresford Power (1930-2016) was a director, some of whose work is set out below.
+He directed many telemovies and miniseries, but has also made the two features, The Picture Show Man, and Father (which has the distinction of the presence of the great Ingmar Bergman actor, Max von Sydow).

 The Picture Show Man (John Power, 1977) prod.
 Joan Long for Limelight Productions, wr.
 Joan Long from Penn's Pictures on Tour by Lyle Penn, dp Geoff Burton, music Peter Best, design David Copping; Tony Barry, Patrick Cargill, Sally Conabee, Jeanie Drynan, John Ewart, Harold Hopkins, Garry McDonald, John Meillon, Judy Morris, Grant Page, Rod Taylor; Melbourne, colour, 35mm, 98 min.